 For something with Arabic flair, the Oman Air First & Business Class Lounge, which is located in the International Terminal, airside, in Concourse E, is as good as the Air France or KLM.
 It simply has a better style and better cupcakes.
 It’s hard to choose which is best…

 This is a Priority Pass lounge and is one of the best Priority Pass lounges at Bangkok airport.
-You can also buy access to this lounge for around $40 per person.
+You can also buy access to this lounge for around $40 USD per person.
 Equally, you can access the Oman Air lounge if you are flying on Oman Air in Business Class or if you are an elite member of Oman Air’s Sinbad program.

 This lounge is really smart and stylish with light grey furnishings and classy black and grey walls with lots of metallic and mother of pearl detailing.
 It feels very Arabic.
 There are also two big iMacs on a bar-style high table with stools.